Though research is fairly limited, studies have shown that TENS therapy units can be effective for reducing inflammation.

 So exactly how do TENS units help to reduce inflammation?

-A systematic review conducted in Brazil, revealed that transcutaneous electrical nerve stimulation (TENS) had a positive impact on proinflammatory cytokines.
+A systematic review conducted in Brazil, revealed that transcutaneous electrical nerve stimulation had a positive impact on proinflammatory cytokines.

 Proinflammatory cytokines are your body’s “first responders”.
 When you have a virus or bacteria in your body, or suffer an injury, it alerts your immune system.